Join Us on 1/21/2026 for the Concord Township Zoning Hearing. Oppose the Gas Station

 Required under the PA MPC:

-• property is posted; neighbors receive mailed notice and newspaper notice published
+• property is posted; neighbors receive mailed notice and newspaper notice published.

-C. Zoning Hearing Board (ZBH) Hearing
+C. Zoning Hearing Board (ZBH) Meetings

 At the hearing: